 Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS) offers Prevention and Capacity Building Training for non-Delegated and Delegated Staff members working in the area of Indigenous Child and Family Services.
 These training courses support the professional and personal development of participants to be effective in their roles, working collaboratively both in and with Indigenous child and family support teams.
 Participants of these training courses may be working in or alongside both Indigenous and non-Indigenous organizations throughout British Columbia and across Canada.
-If you are interested in scheduling a delivery of any of the below training workshops, please contact IPS Client Services Coordinator: Nicole Geary: Nicoleg@ipsociety.ca.
-A minimum of 10 participants and a maximum of 35 participants is recommended for private deliveries.
+A minimum of 10 participants and a maximum of 35 is recommended for all private deliveries.
+If you are interested in scheduling a delivery of any of these or other IPS training workshops, please contact:

 The purpose of this module is to describe and reflect on colonization from an Indigenous and ally perspective.
 It provides insight into the underlying dynamics of present-day Indigenous communities and social issues.
 Participants will be grounded in concepts that inform and assist in the decolonization of their practice.